lyteword/chspurgeon-tod/volume-4/psalm-87.md

 **Verse 1.** *—His foundation is in the holy mountains.* The foundation that God has given his city is in "the holy mountains."
 What are these holy mountains?
 What can they be but the eternal purpose of Jehovah—the purpose out of which the being of the Church and the whole dispensation of Divine love have sprung?
 What but those attributes of mercy, justice, holiness, and sovereignty, from the ineffable embrace and holy cooperation of which it comes to pass that his chosen people are redeemed?
 What but the promise of life that was given in Christ to the elect before the world began?
 What but the everlasting covenant, "ordered in all things and sure" from which grace and salvation proceed?
 What but these things, and Christ himself, the Rock of Ages, on which rock we know that the Church is so firmly founded, that the gates of hell cannot prevail against her?
 Yes, these are the holy mountains, whereon the city of God is built, and in which its deep and sure foundations are laid.
 The sure decree, the divine perfections, the promise of him that cannot lie, the oath and covenant of God, and the incarnate Son himself, are the holy mountains, the perpetual hills, whose summits are gloriously crowned by the city of the Great King.
 There the city sits securely, beautiful for situation, the joy of the whole earth.— *Andrew Gray*.

 **Verse 1.** *Mountains.* The situation of Jerusalem is in several respects singular amongst the cities of Palestine.
 Its elevation is remarkable, occasioned, not from its being on the summit of one of the numerous hills of Judaea, like most of the towns and villages, but because it is on the edge of one of the highest table lands of the country.
 Hebron, indeed, is higher still, by some hundred feet; and from the south, accordingly, the approach to Jerusalem is by a slight descent.
 But from every other side, the ascent is perpetual; and, to the traveller approaching Jerusalem from the west or east, it must always have presented the appearance, beyond any other capital of the then known world—we may add, beyond any important city that has ever existed on the earth—of a mountain city; breathing, as compared with the sultry plains of the Jordan or of the coast, a mountain air; enthroned, as compared with Jericho or Damascus, Gaza or Tyre, on a mountain fastness.
 In this respect it concentrated in itself the character of the whole country of which it was to be the capital—the "mountain throne", the "mountain sanctuary", of God.
 "The `mount' of God is as the `mount' of Bashan; an high mount as the mount of Bashan.
-Why leap ye so, ye high `mountains'?this is the `mountain' which God desireth to dwell in"...It was emphatically the lair of the lion of Judah, of "Ariel", the Lion of God.
+Why leap ye so, ye high `mountains'?this is the `mountain' which God desireth to dwell in"...
+It was emphatically the lair of the lion of Judah, of "Ariel", the Lion of God.
 "In Judah is God known; his name is great in Israel.
-In Salem is his `leafy covert', and his `rocky den' in Zion...Thou art more glorious and excellent than the `mountains of the robbers'".
+In Salem is his `leafy covert', and his `rocky den' in Zion...
+Thou art more glorious and excellent than the `mountains of the robbers'".
 And this wild and fastness like character of Jerusalem was concentrated yet again in the fortress, the "stronghold" of Zion.
 That point, the highest in the city, the height which most readily catches the eye from every quarter, is emphatically the "hill fort", the "rocky hold" of Jerusalem—the refuge where first the Jebusite, and then the Lion of God, stood at bay against the hunters.— *Arthur Penrhyn Stanley*.

-**Verses 1-2.** —If we suppose the Psalm to have been composed in the days of Hezekiah, it will appear quite intelligible that the Psalmist should break out so suddenly at the beginning with praise of the *security* of Sion: he merely lends his mouth in this case to the full heart of the people; *The Lord loveth the gates of Zion more than all the dwellings of Jacob*, is seen in its true light, for this preference for Sion was at that time *verified* —its gates remained closed upon the enemies, while all the rest of the country was subject to their sway.— *E.W.
-Hengstenberg.*
+**Verses 1-2.** —If we suppose the Psalm to have been composed in the days of Hezekiah, it will appear quite intelligible that the Psalmist should break out so suddenly at the beginning with praise of the *security* of Sion: he merely lends his mouth in this case to the full heart of the people; *The Lord loveth the gates of Zion more than all the dwellings of Jacob*, is seen in its true light, for this preference for Sion was at that time *verified* —its gates remained closed upon the enemies, while all the rest of the country was subject to their sway.— *E. W. Hengstenberg.*

 **Verse 2.** *The Lord loveth the gates*, etc. The gates of a walled city give access to it and power over it, and are therefore naturally here put for the whole.
-The Hebrew participle (*loving*) implies constant and habitual attachment.— *J.A.
-Alexander.*
+The Hebrew participle (*loving*) implies constant and habitual attachment.— *J. A. Alexander.*

 **Verse 2.** *The Lord loveth the gates of Zion.* Because of the going out and coming in of the people of God.
 Thus indeed the disposition of lovers is shown, that they are filled with a remarkable affection of love towards those places through which those whom they love frequently pass, as doors and gates, and those ways which they daily traverse.
 What other reason could God have for loving the gates of Zion?— *Musculus*.